DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/entity-definitions/index.md

 ## entityName

-The field name that you'd usually use in the reducer object you'd use in StoreModule.forFeature(featureName, reducer) OR the name you'd use in provideState(featureName, reducer)
+The field name that you'd usually use in the reducer object you'd use in `StoreModule.forFeature(featureName, reducer)` OR the name you'd use in `provideState(featureName, reducer)`.

-We also use this name along with the feature as the Source field in actions but this should not matter to you because you'll either be using actions we've created or using your own actions for your specific purposes.
+We also use this name along with the feature as the `Source` field in actions but this should not matter to you because you'll either be using actions we've created or using your own actions for your specific purposes.

 If you think of this as the name of the NgRX entity, you'll be fine.